 Child Custody and Child Support

 Unfortunately, children are often involved in divorce.
-The need for a child custody and visitation agreement, as well as financial support for the children, often complicates the divorce process.
+The need for a child custody and visitation agreement, as well as financial support for the children, often complicates the process.
 Although the child custody and child support process is considered separate from the divorce itself, high emotions often intensify the entire conflict.
 When the parents are able to reach an agreement for custody and support of the children, it can be put into writing and presented to the court for approval.
 When they cannot agree, the court assigns a neutral third party, usually a mediator, to investigate the relationships between the parents and children, and to recommend a parenting plan that is in the best interests of the children.

 Related Legal Terms and Issues